worksofindustry/Dockerize-Machine/README.md

 To run docker as non-root user add the docker executable to the environmental file path location.
 For example:
 * *$ export PATH=$PATH:/var/lib/docker .*
-The general schema for setting environmental variables for where computer will look for the executable is:  *$ export PATH=$PATH:/location/of/executable*
+The general schema for setting environmental variables for where the computer will look for the executable is:  *$ export PATH=$PATH:/location/of/executable*

 ![Alt Text](loadimage.gif)